Travis Kelce Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 - Note: Kelce's stats vs. Broncos date back to 2016.

-- The 226.9 passing yards the Broncos give up per game makes them the NFL's seventh-ranked pass defense this season.
+- The Broncos have the NFL's seventh-ranked pass defense this season, yielding 226.9 yards per game through the air.

-- The Broncos have conceded 20 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.
+- The Broncos' defense is fourth in the league, conceding 1.3 passing touchdowns per game.

 Recent Performances